Sweetbox: Tina Harris

 In 1997, Geo met Maryland-based rapper and singer, Tina Harris, who became the new face of Sweetbox.
 With Tina's arrival to the project, the group saw a change in genre from Eurodance to hip hop and pop-meets-classical.
-Tina's first single, "I'll Die For You", was released in 1997, achieving most of its airplay in Europe.
+Tina's first single, "I'll Die For You" was released in 1997 featuring D. Christopher Taylor and achieved most of its airplay in Europe.
 The next single, "Everything's Gonna Be Alright", became an international hit.

 The hip hop song sampled Air on the G string from Suite No. 3 by Johann Sebastian Bach, and became a worldwide hit.
 It reached Top 10 positions in the charts of Austria, Belgium, the UK, Colombia, Finland, France, Ireland, Israel, Italy, Lebanon, Norway, Spain, Sweden and Switzerland.
 The composition also reached Top 20 positions in Denmark, Germany and the Netherlands, and reached to the Top 40 in the United States.
 It stayed #1 on the Worldwide Airplay Chart for 10 weeks.

 Following the success, Harris went on to release four additional singles and released the first full-length self titled album, in 1998, which reached #1 on charts in Japan, and was awarded two Japanese Grammies for Best Song and the Best Newcomer.
 Sweetbox toured the US, opening and playing with various American pop groups.
 At the end of 1998, feeling burnt out as a team, Harris left the project forcing Schmidt and Rosan to find a new replacement.
 Harris released an album after her departure, under her own name, and began writing for several acts.